Best Supplements for Perimenopause That Actually Help

 Creatine, Yes, Really

-This one surprised me.
-Creatine has historically been marketed to gym bros, but the research on creatine for women in midlife is genuinely impressive.
+This is the one I actually take.
+Creatine has historically been marketed to gym bros, but the research on creatine for women in midlife is genuinely impressive, and the difference once it's in my routine has been noticeable enough that I keep buying it.
 Creatine supports muscle mass (which declines faster during perimenopause), cognitive function, mood, and bone density.
-For women doing strength training (which you should be, see perimenopause weight changes for why), creatine amplifies your results.
+For women doing any kind of consistent movement (and you should be, see perimenopause weight changes for why), creatine amplifies the results.

 I take 5 grams of creatine monohydrate daily, mixed into my morning coffee or a smoothie.
 It's flavorless and inexpensive.
 Creatine monohydrate is the only form with decades of safety and efficacy research behind it.
 Skip the fancy formulations and buy a plain tub from a reputable brand.